SciSharp/Awesome-DotNET-MCP/README.md

 - [mcp-auth-servers](https://github.com/Azure-Samples/mcp-auth-servers) - Reference MCP servers that demo how authentication works with the current Model Context Protocol spec
 - [QuickMCP](https://github.com/gunpal5/QuickMCP) - Effortlessly Build Model Context Protocol Servers with OpenAPI or Swagger or Google Discovery Specifications
 - [eShopLite](https://github.com/Azure-Samples/eShopLite) - eShopLite is a set of reference .NET applications implementing an eCommerce site with features like Semantic Search, MCP, Reasoning models and mo
+- [mcp-template-dotnet](https://github.com/NikiforovAll/mcp-template-dotnet) - This repository contains a template for creating a Model Context Protocol (MCP) application in .NET.
+It provides a basic structure and example code to help you get started with building your own MCP-enabled applications
+- [mcpservers](https://github.com/StefH/mcpservers) - A collection of MCP (Model Context Protocol) servers as dotnet tools

 #### Official